kehantan/labbook/docs/protein/expression.rst

 To prepare LB broth, just follow the instructions on the LB broth bottle.

 #.
-Dissolve powder in 1 L distilled water, in Erlenmeyer flask.
+Dissolve powder in 500 mL distilled water, in Erlenmeyer flask.
 #.
 Dispense 1 mL of Kanamycin stock solution (300 mg/mL) into LB broth.
 #.
 Cover flask with aluminium foil, tighten with rubber band, and store on bench.

     To reduce risk of contamination, can use 2 L bottle.

-For the ease of work, aside from preparing a 1 L LB broth for large scale culture, we can also prepare another LB broth in a 500 mL bottle used for small scale culture (initial culture of BL21 bacterial in 15 mL centrifuge tube before transfer to the 1 L broth).
+For the ease of work, aside from preparing a 1 L LB broth for large scale culture, we can also prepare another LB broth in a 500 mL bottle used for various purpose such as small scale culture (initial culture of BL21 bacterial in 15 mL centrifuge tube before transfer to the 1 L broth) and as a blank for measuring the OD of the cultured bacteria.

 **Subculture E. coli**